New York reports 1st US polio case in nearly a decade

 Vaccines became available starting in 1955, and a national vaccination campaign cut the annual number of U.S. cases to less than 100 in the 1960s and fewer than 10 in the 1970s, according to the Centers for Disease Control and Prevention.

+Rarely, travelers have brought polio infections into the U.S. The last such case was in 2013, when a 7-month-old who had recently moved to the U.S. from India was diagnosed in San Antonio, Texas, according the federal health officials.
+That child also had the type of polio found in the live form of vaccine used in other countries.

+There are two types of polio vaccines.
+The U.S. and many other countries use shots made with an inactivated version of the virus.
+But some countries where polio has been more of a recent threat use a weakened live virus that is given to children as drops in the mouth.
+In rare instances, the weakened virus can mutate into a form capable of sparking new outbreaks.

-U.S. children are still routinely vaccinated against polio.
+U.S. children are still routinely vaccinated against polio with the inactivated vaccine.
 Federal officials recommend four doses: to be given at 2 months of age; 4 months; at 6 to 18 months; and at age 4 through 6 years.
 Some states require only three doses.

 According to the CDC’s most recent childhood vaccination data, about 93% of 2-year-olds had received at least three doses of polio vaccine.